The Florida Bar

-The Florida Bar's political and ideological activities are primarily influenced by the Rules Regulating The Florida Bar as promulgated by the Supreme Court of Florida, by operational policies of the bar's governing board, and by court decisions that have focused on the First Amendment rights of individual members of unified state bars or other mandatory membership organizations.
+Political and ideological activities of The Florida Bar are primarily influenced by the Rules Regulating The Florida Bar as promulgated by the Supreme Court of Florida, by operational policies of The Florida Bar Board of Governors, and by court decisions that have explored First Amendment rights of individual members of unified state bars or other mandatory membership organizations.

-Within those confines, The Florida Bar works to assist and to advise the legislative branch on a variety of lawrelated matters.
-And, through its officers, volunteer members, professional staff and retained counsel, The Florida Bar presents a visible and respected presence within the state legislature and other governmental bodies.
+Within those confines, The Florida Bar works to advise and assist the courts and all other branches of government on a variety of law-related matters.
+Through its officers, volunteer members, professional staff and retained counsel, The Florida Bar presents a visible and respected presence within the political arena at both the state and federal levels.

 II.
 Florida Bar Policy

-Bylaws to the Rules Regulating The Florida Bar specify that official legislative positions are affected by vote of the board, the executive committee, or singular act of the president.
-Rules Regulating Fla.
-Bar 29.3(a).
-Standing Policies of the Board of Governors -- namely the 900 Series -- provide greater detail on this process and other procedural aspects of bar legislative activities.
+Bylaws to the Rules Regulating The Florida Bar specify that official legislative positions are effected by vote of the board, the executive committee, or singular act of the president.
+R. Regulating Fla.
+Bar 2-9.3(a).
+Standing Policies of the Board of Governors (the 900 Series) provide greater detail on this process and other procedural aspects of legislative and political activities of the Bar.

-Review of legislation by all of the bar's various approval authorities involves a twostep analysis.
-Any potential position of The Florida Bar or an organic bar committee must undergo a threshold analysis to verify whether the matter is within the scope and purposes of the bar, followed by a second determination of the merits of the issue as proposed.
-For the Board of Governors to formalize a proposal as an official bar position, a twothirds margin on both these votes is required of those governors present at a regular meeting of the board.
+Consideration of possible legislative or political activity by all of the Bar's various reviewing authorities involves a two-step analysis.
+Any potential position of The Florida Bar or an organic Bar committee must undergo a threshold analysis to verify whether the matter is within the scope and purposes of the Bar, followed by a second determination of the merits of the issue as proposed.
+For the Board of Governors to formalize a proposal as an official Bar position, a two-thirds margin on both these votes is required of those governors present at a regular meeting of the board.

-The executive committee's role in such matters is set by board policy that acknowledges legislative issues may arise quickly during a session, and can require action prior to the next board meeting.
-A majority of the executive committee members acting on a matter must initially confirm that the requested action could not reasonably have been submitted to the board, or that there has been a significant material change in circumstances since the board's last meeting, to necessitate executive committee action on behalf of the bar.
+The role of the Executive Committee in such matters is defined by board policy that acknowledges certain political issues may arise quickly, and can require action between meetings of the board of governors.
+A majority of the executive committee members acting on a matter must initially confirm that the requested action could not reasonably have been submitted to the board, or that there has been a significant material change in circumstances since the board's last meeting, to necessitate executive committee action on behalf of the Bar.

-For the executive committee to formalize a proposal as an official bar position, the committee's finding that the issue is within the scope and purposes of the bar requires a twothirds vote of the committee.
-Any subsequent action on the merits of the measure similarly requires a twothirds vote.
+For the executive committee to formalize a proposal as an official bar position, two-thirds of the committee must vote that the issue is within the scope and purposes of the Bar.
+Any subsequent action on the merits of the measure similarly requires a two-thirds vote.

-During a legislative session when it is not feasible to convene the executive committee, the president may act upon pending or proposed legislation.
-Board policies state that such emergency action should be in consultation with the presidentelect and chair of the legislation committee if possible under such circumstances.
+During a legislative session or other political emergency when it is not feasible to convene the executive committee, the president may act upon proposed legislation or other pending issues.
+Board policies state that such emergency action should be in consultation with the president-elect and chair of the legislation committee if possible.

-Legislative positions of bar sections evolve via a similar procedure, in that they are usually first considered by the legislation committee and then by the board.
-To accommodate bar sections with active legislative programs, board policies provide for an expedited review of section submissions upon request.
-Procedures reflect a "notice and estoppel" type philosophy, which acknowledges a section's basic authority to lobby a matter unless prohibited by the bar within specific timelines, or affected by court action.
+Legislative positions of Bar sections evolve via a similar procedure, in that they are usually first considered by the legislation committee and then by the board.
+To accommodate Bar sections with active political agendas, board policies provide for an expedited review of section submissions upon request.
+Procedures reflect a "notice and estoppel" type philosophy, which acknowledges a section's basic authority to lobby a matter unless prohibited by the Bar within specific timelines, or affected by court action.

-The bar may prohibit a section from advocating a particular position only if any of the following criteria are not met: (1) the issue is within a section's subject matter jurisdiction as reflected in its bylaws; (2) the issue is either beyond the scope of The Florida Bar to advocate, or is within the bar's scope but not inconsistent with any existing bar position; or (3) the issue does not present the potential of deep philosophical or emotional division among a substantial segment of the bar's membership.
+The Bar may prohibit a section from advocating a particular legislative or political position only if any of the following criteria are not met: (1) the issue is within a section's subject matter jurisdiction as reflected in its bylaws; (2) the issue is either beyond the scope of The Florida Bar to advocate, or is within the Bar's scope but not inconsistent with any existing Bar position; or (3) the issue does not present the potential of deep philosophical or emotional division among a substantial segment of the Bar's membership.

-Legislative positions advocated in the name of The Florida Bar and underwritten by mandatory membership fees are distinct from those advanced and supported by volunteer section funds.
-Any presentation of a bar section's position to legislators or others is required by Florida Bar policy to be clearly identified as a section position -- and not a matter advocated by The Florida Bar -- unless the board votes to make the issue a bar position as well.
+Legislative positions advocated in the name of The Florida Bar and underwritten by mandatory dues are distinct from those advanced and supported by volunteer section funds.
+Any presentation of a Bar section's position to governmental officials or others is required by Florida Bar policy to be clearly identified as a section position – and not a matter advocated by The Florida Bar – unless the board votes to make the issue a Bar position as well.

 III.
 Judicial History